 The other day I decided to throw together a soup with what I had sitting in my fridge at home.
-Of course, with me living in Spain now, what I have in my fridge might be a little different than what you have in yours.
+Of course, with me living in Spain now, what I have in my fridge might be a little different than what you normally have in yours.
 I just happened to have some chorizo sausages, and love the way they add flavor to soup.

-I also have to admit to not craving as many vegetables in winter, except for the winter squashed that can be made into vegetable purees like my roasted pumpkin soup.
-Salads are cold and unappealing to me, so to eat more greens, I also like to add them to soup.
-Spinach is the perfect addition; it wilts and gets smaller so you can add quite a bit of it.
-It also adds vitamins and great color too!
+I also have to admit to not craving as many vegetables in winter, except for the winter squashes that can be made into vegetable purees like my roasted pumpkin soup.
+Salads are cold and unappealing to me when the weather is also cold.
+I much prefer roasted veggies and adding vegetables to soups.

 In my region of Spain, one of the typical rice dishes is called arroz con habichuelas.
-It is a rice dish which includes white beans and chorizo, and isn’t served “dry” like a paella, but rather retains some of the broth like a soup.
+It is a rice dish which includes white beans and chorizo and isn’t served “dry” like a paella, but rather retains some of the broth like a soup.

 I love this soup on a cold, rainy day.
 It’s filling and warms me up.
 I hope you enjoy it!

 - Put the white beans to soak in water overnight in enough water to cover them by several inches.
 They will double in size, and you should end up with around 4 cups of soaked beans.

 - Strain the water off, and rinse the beans, and add them to your pressure cooker with around 4 cups of your stock or broth of choice.
 You should have the level of liquid above the level of the beans.
 If not, add a little water to your pot.